-Presidio Heights: Try the cul-de-sac of Presidio Terrace, then walk down Washington St. or trick-or-treating along the businesses on Sacremento Street from 3:00-5:30pm.
+Presidio Heights: Try the cul-de-sac of Presidio Terrace (closed to the public in 2020), then walk down Washington St. or trick-or-treating along the businesses on Sacremento Street from 3:00-5:30pm.

 The Richmond (Inner): Trick or treat at the merchants along Clement St. between Park Presidio Blvd and Arguello from 2-6pm.
 Spot the stencils on the sidewalk for treats!

 Russian Hill: Leavenworth St. between Filbert and Lombard St. will have decorated houses ready for you.